 Michaels wanted to quit the WWF over the incident, seemingly done with his long term partner’s antics.
 Ultimately, as we are fully aware, Shawn did not do this.
 But a plan was put in place shortly after for The Rockers to split.
 In various shoot interviews, Jannetty states that he believes this incident was the main reason for the popular tag team parting ways.

 On-screen, there were a few scripted misunderstandings during matches.
 During a rare singles match for Shawn, Jannetty rolled him back into the ring, thinking he was helping his partner.
 This actually led to Michaels’ opponent, Ric Flair, being able to pin him easily.
 Another disagreement took place at 1991’s Survivor Series pay-per-view.
 Michaels took an accidental knock to the face as Jannetty brawled with one of the Nasty Boys, which led to his elimination from the match.
 A very boisterous discussion followed as fans of the team watched on, surprised by the popular duo’s on-screen unraveling.

-In December that year, the infamous Barber Shop split took place (however, it was not aired until January 1992.)
+In December that year, the legendary Barber Shop split took place (however, it was not aired until January 1992.)

 The Split of The Rockers

 In one of the most memorable turns in history, the pair seemed to reconcile their differences before Michaels superkicked his partner in the face and threw him through the Barber Shop set window.
 Jannetty even bled, which was unusual for this time and made the moment even more dramatic.
 In that instance, The Rockers were done.
 Something of further interest in this segment, when watched back, is the difference between the two, which was evident even then.
 Michaels oozes charisma, coming across as cocky and conceited.
 Jannetty, oddly, seems more wooden in comparison.